Light Higgsinos for electroweak naturalness in mirage-mediated high-scale supersymmetry: Conclusions

 \acknowledgments

-This work was supported by IBS under the project code, IBS-R018-D1 (CBP), and by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIP) (NRF-2018R1C1B6006061) (KSJ).
+This work was supported by IBS under Project Code No.~IBS-R018-D1 (C.B.P.), and by the National Research Foundation of Korea (NRF) grant funded by the Korea government Grant No.~2018R1C1B6006061 and No.~2021R1A4A5031460 (K.S.J.).